-High yielding Canadian stocks can be extremely attractive as they can deliver considerable cash to investors.
+High yielding Canadian stocks can be extremely attractive as they can deliver considerable cash to investors, especially new ones just learning how to invest in stocks.
 The compounding can be quite significant on these stocks, and naturally those seeking income will gravitate towards a Canadian stock with a higher yield.

 It is important to note however, that not all are created equal.